VNG-Realisatie/nlx/README.md

 You can now let your phone connect to the IRMA api server of RDW on `your.host.machine.ip:3333`

+## A note on frontend debugging IE11

+To locally debug and develop for IE11, please adjust `package.json` to the following:

+1. Find `"browserslist":`
+1. Copy the part under `production` to `development`
+1. `$ rm -rf node_modules/.cache`
+1. `$ npm i && npm start`
+1. Open your local app in VM or Browserstack

 ## Troubleshooting

 If you are running into other issues, please [Post an Issue on GitLab](https://gitlab.com/commonground/nlx/nlx/issues).